Live recording from Huddersfield Contemporary Music Festival

-Yes is a reference to Molly Bloom’s monologue, the final chapter of James Joyce’s Ulysses.
-This monologue can be regarded as a kind of literary collage, a web woven from the innumerable paths traced by stories, thoughts, and moments in a continuous, unremitting, high-energy stream: a snapshot, a state of being before and during the act of falling asleep, amid glimmerings of the subconscious.
+Yes refers to Molly Bloom’s monologue, the final chapter of James Joyce’s Ulysses.
+This monologue can be regarded as a kind of literary collage, a web woven from the innumerable paths traced by stories, thoughts, associations, and moments in a continuous, unrelenting high-energy stream: a snapshot, a state of being before and during the act of falling asleep, amid glimmerings of the subconscious.

-My desire is to create a music which steps out of the flow of time, which is projected into space like a sound sculpture – and which, at the moment of listening, enables total focus on the physical presence of the sound.
+Yes explores a music which steps out of the flow of time, which is projected into space like a sound sculpture – and which, at the moment of listening, seeks absolute focus on the physical presence of the sound.

 The worldpremiere of Yes took place on Sep 9th 2017 at Musikfest at Berliner Philharmonie.